What alternatives to animated GIF are there?

 https://developers.google.com/speed/webp/

-Ezgif allows to create, edit and convert WebP files.
+Ezgif allows you to create, edit, and convert WebP files.

-Demo in WebP format, worse quality WebP, more compressed, 531 KB, 67 frames
+Demo in WebP format with higher compression WebP (higher compression), 531 KB, 67 frames

 AVIF AV1 Image File Format